The Wreckage on the Shore

 But the human spirit does not accept powerlessness quietly.
 When power cannot be expressed legitimately, it emerges through defiance, through alcohol-fueled rage, through self-destructive assertion that says: you cannot completely control me, even if the only power I have left is the power to destroy myself.

-This is collective developmental trauma—entire communities stuck in the fight response, organized around anger as one of the only acceptable emotions, using alcohol to access power that has been systematically denied.
-Understanding this helps us see why traditional addiction treatment often fails in these contexts.
+This is collective developmental trauma—entire communities organized around anger as one of the only acceptable emotions, using alcohol to access power that has been systematically denied.
+This explains why traditional addiction treatment often fails in these contexts.
 Treatment that demands submission, that requires accepting powerlessness, that positions helpers as authorities who know better, replicates the exact dynamic that created the addiction in the first place.

 For Parents: What This Means About You

-At the same time, the impact on the child is real regardless of the cause.
-Your best might not have been enough for what your child’s developing sense of power needed during that window.
-This is painful to hold.
-But not being enough doesn’t mean you failed as a parent or person.
-It means you were human, limited, doing what you could within constraints that may have been severe.
+The impact on the child is real regardless of the cause.
+Your best might not have been enough for what their developing sense of power needed during that window.
+This is painful to hold, but not being enough doesn’t mean you failed as a parent.
+It means you were human, limited, doing what you could.

-- The person struggling with alcohol and anger isn’t just stubborn—they’re responding from a nervous system organized by early experience
+What created the vulnerability can guide what might help now.
+The person struggling with alcohol and anger isn’t just stubborn—they’re responding from a nervous system organized by early experience.
+These patterns often run through generations.
+Awareness of this can help break the cycle.

 If You Recognize Yourself

-Second: the alcohol isn’t just about getting drunk.
-It provides access to power you can’t access sober.
-It disinhibits the anger you’ve learned to suppress.
-It gives you courage to fight back, to say what you really think, to refuse submission.
-That’s not moral weakness.
-That’s a nervous system finding a way to express what cannot otherwise be expressed.
+The alcohol isn’t just about getting drunk.
+It provides a sense of power you can’t access sober, disinhibits the anger you’ve learned to suppress, gives you courage to fight back.
+A nervous system finding a way to express what cannot otherwise be expressed.

-Third: understanding this doesn’t mean you’re trapped.
-The same nervous system that learned to fight can learn that power doesn’t always require battle—slowly, incrementally, through experiences where asserting yourself doesn’t cost you connection.
-It won’t happen through willpower or because you decide it should.
-It happens through accumulated experiences that teach your system something new: that your “no” can be respected without fighting, that power can be constructive rather than destructive, that you don’t have to choose between having agency and having relationships.
+You’re not trapped by this pattern.
+The same nervous system that learned to fight can learn that power doesn’t always require battle—slowly, through experiences where asserting yourself doesn’t cost you connection.
+It happens through accumulated experiences that teach your system something new: that refusal can be respected without war, that power can be constructive, that you don’t have to choose between agency and relationships.

-Fourth: recovery doesn’t mean eliminating your capacity for anger or your refusal to be controlled.
-These can be genuine strengths.
-Righteous anger at injustice, fierce protection of boundaries, refusal to submit to genuine oppression—these are not problems to be fixed.
-The question is whether you can choose when to fight rather than fighting everything, whether power can be expressed constructively rather than destructively.
+Recovery doesn’t mean eliminating your capacity for anger or your refusal to be controlled.
+Righteous anger at injustice, fierce protection of boundaries, refusal to submit to genuine oppression—these are genuine strengths.
+The question is whether you can choose when to fight rather than fighting everything.

 What Alcohol Provides (And Why It’s Hard to Give Up)